 My grandmother was renown for being able to grow anything.
 You could bring her a dead stick and it would soon be covered with sprouting green buds.
 Her house would rival any botanist’s greenhouse, and her backyard was a literal jungle of plants, flowers, and birds.

 Year after year my birthday gifts from Granny were giant books that absorbed many of my childhood hours.
 How to identify birds, North American wildlife, natural medicine cures, Native American medicines, and every other natural subject you can think of.

 The IBM Board of Directors

 Believe it or not, but at one point in my life, I actually enjoyed my network engineering job.
-The technical challenges were tough to say the least and the experienced mentors on my team became like a second family to me.
+The technical challenges were tough, to say the least.
+The experienced mentors on my team became like a second family to me.
 No surprise: I spent more time with them than my own family.
 I even learned the art of hacking and spent my last year at the company exclusively doing network security.

 At some point, reality hit, and it hit hard.
 IBM began massive layoffs, cut benefits and raises, and even began forced, unpaid overtime for which they later lost a lawsuit and had to compensate the victims of their blatantly illegal scheme.
 The golden years were over.
 Meanwhile, despite the company’s continuous claims that times were tough and that the belt had to be tightened, stock prices shot upward and executives got six-figure bonuses.